 cvs(1) is a very handy tool that can be used to grab only the source that you need via any of the anonymous cvs servers located around the world.
-You can get a listing of these servers at http://www.openbsd.org/anoncvs.html.
+You can get a listing of these servers on the Anonymous CVS page.

-To retrieve the source code of 3.2-release using cvs(1), you would use the following line:
+To retrieve the source code for talkd(8) from 3.4-release using cvs(1), you would use the following lines:

 '''

+$ export CVSROOT=anoncvs@anoncvs5.usa.openbsd.org:/cvs

-$ cvs -d anoncvs@anoncvs5.usa.openbsd.org:/cvs co -rOPENBSD_3_2_BASE src/libexec/talkd/
+$ cvs co -rOPENBSD_3_4_BASE src/libexec/talkd/

 cvs server: Updating src/libexec/talkd

 U src/libexec/talkd/announce.c

 U src/libexec/talkd/talkd.c

 U src/libexec/talkd/talkd.h

 '''

 To find the CVS path to the code that you need, you can find this in the patch on the Index: line.
 In this case, the CVS path was src/libexec/talkd/.
 Always check out the revision of OPENBSD_version_number_BASE.
 Without "BASE" you will be checking out the stable branch, which might contain other changes that will interfere.
 If you are already tracking the patch branch, the patches should already be in that source, however you should always check and make sure.
-You can always look at http://www.openbsd.org/plus.html to see which patches have been applied to the patch branch.
+You can always look at OpenBSD-current changes to see which patches have been applied to the patch branch.
 If the patches haven't been applied yet, you will need to grab the latest release source using the commands above.